 Much of TCM theory is divided according to the 5 seasons and how they affect nature, health, the body and mind.
 In the past eating according to season was due more to necessity, but it also showed a deep respect and connection to the natural world and our own place in it.
 Eating appropriate foods according to the season really just means you are not fighting against the natural flow – you are staying in sync with the cycles of nature itself.

-The 5 Seasons and the key concept for each:
+The 5 Seasons and the key ideas for each:

 - Spring – season of rebirth, renewal